Reader of Politics and International Studies

 His published work includes:

-- Vicarious Identity in International Relations: Self, Security, and Status on the Global Stage (forthcoming: Oxford University Press) With Brent Steele and Pertti Joenniemi
+- Vicarious Identity in International Relations: Self, Security, and Status on the Global Stage (Oxford University Press, 2021) With Pertti Joenniemi and Brent Steele

 - International Security: A Very Short Introduction (Oxford University Press, 2013)